Followers

 A Rapid Fall

-Wright eventually fell from royal favor as a result of her open support for the colonial cause, especially when she reportedly scolded the king and queen after the battles of Lexington and Concord.
-Eventually, opposition to her patriot sentiments forced her to move to Paris.
-During her two years there she crafted a wax model of Benjamin Franklin but was unable to establish a waxwork.
+Wright eventually lost royal favor because of her open support for the colonial cause, especially when she reportedly scolded the king and queen after the battles of Lexington and Concord.
+Ultimately, opposition to her patriot views forced her to move to Paris.
+During her two years there, she crafted a wax model of Benjamin Franklin but couldn't establish a waxwork.
 In 1782, Patience sailed back across the English Channel.

 Patience Wright's Bust of Franklin

-Back in London, Patience moved into the St. James’s Square home of her daughter, Phoebe, who was married to painter John Hoppner.
+Back in London, Patience moved into her daughter Phoebe's home at St. James’s Square, where Phoebe was married to painter John Hoppner.
 In 1783, Wright made firm plans to return to America and sculpt wax busts of General George Washington and the other Founders.

 John Jay